JC115-sketch/JC115-sketch.github.io/_posts/2025-10-22-my-first-post.md

 ![The Vicious Curved Sword in Question]()

-My journey making the classic dragon scimitar cursor executable, and the wavy and flashing text generator program...
+My journey making the classic dragon scimitar cursor executable, of course it all started here...

 A little javascript/html attempt: